 Electric vehicles are around 10 times more efficient at converting energy into motion than internal combustion vehicles.

 You can charge your electric scooter at any normal 15 Amp household plug point.
 It’s that easy, just plug in and let it fill.
 Being able to use household plug points means you need no special infrastructure and have around 50 Million places in South Africa to choose from.

-The EWIZZ on-board chargers are rated with an empty to full charge time, for example, on a Volt 6 F electric scooter this is 4 hours.
+The EWIZZ on-board chargers are rated with an empty to full charge time.
 There are an increasing number of public charging points and points are springing up at cafe’s, restaurants, hotels and shopping malls.
 These are offered free by the establishments in a very similar model to how WiFi works.
 This is because it is very cheap to offer charging facilities to EWIZZ electric scooters and electric motorbikes.
 So with your electric you can travel around and recharge for free.